alihanucar/futurelossanalysis/README.md

 ## future_loss_analysis() function:

-***future_loss_analysis()*** function performs a simulation of a future investment in the USDTRY currency pair.
+***future_loss_analysis()*** function performs a simulation of a future derivative investment in the USDTRY currency pair.
 The purpose of the simulation is to analyze the potential loss of the investment under different price scenarios.

 The function takes in 3 inputs: